fatma-oz/Titanic_Survival_Prediction_Project/README.md

+**Titanic Survival Prediction

 *In this challenge, we ask you to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).

 *Project of Titanic is END TO END work.

-*There are " Data Preprocessing ,Data Visualization and Machine Learning " in this project.
+*This classification problem project includes "Data Preprocessing, Data Visualization and Machine Learning".

 *Matplotlib and seaborn library are used for visualizations.